Eat. Educate. Empower.

 Our Educational Philosophy

-Using the kitchen as a classroom, Vetri Community Partnership's programs build culinary skills, nutritional knowledge, and confidence through fun and engaging experiences.
+In our educational approach, the kitchen serves as a classroom to build critical life skills, nutritional knowledge, and confidence through fun, engaging, hands-on experiences.

 Our People-First Philosophy

-We approach food and recipes with curiosity and seek to learn from others because we understand that food is deeply personal.
+We approach food with curiosity and seek to learn from others because we understand that food is deeply personal.

 Food has the power to bring people together and we work to create recipes and environments for learning that are inclusive, diverse, and representative of our community.